Alberto Almarza, flute

 Luz Manriquez, piano

-Luz Manriquez was born in Santiago de Chile, where she studied with Elena Weiss at the Escuela Moderna de Musica.
-Upon graduation, she continued advanced studies under Edith Fisher in Switzerland and Maria Iris Rédrigan at the Catholic University in Chile.
-Following the completion of her master's degree at Carnegie Mellon University in Pittsburgh, Ms. Manriquez was appointed in 1992 to the faculty as Artist Lecturer in Piano and Chamber Music and since 2004 she is Associate Teaching Professor of Coaching and Accompanying.
+Luz Manríquez was born in Santiago de Chile, where she studied with Elena Weiss at the Escuela Moderna de Música.
+Upon graduation, she continued to advance her studies under Edith Fisher in Switzerland and María Iris Radrigán at the Catholic University in Chile.
+Following the completion of her Master's Degree at Carnegie Mellon University in Pittsburgh, Ms. Manríquez was appointed to the faculty as Artist Lecturer in Piano and Chamber Music in 1992.
+She was promoted to Associate Teaching Professor in 2004.
+Since 2012, she has also served as the Co-Director of Collaborative Piano.

-Luz Manriquez has been a regular guest of the Shadyside Concert Series and the Frick Art Museum Series.
-Ms. Manriquez has performed with Nuance Music Ensemble conducted by former PSO Concert Master Andrés Cárdenes, as well as with the Chamber Music Project Ensemble at the Andy Warhol Museum.
-Since its creation in 2004 by cellist Aron Zelkowicz, Luz has been a regular guest of the PJMF (Pittsburgh Jewish Music Festival).
+Ms. Manríquez has been a regular guest of the Shadyside Concert Series and the Frick Art Museum Series.
+She has performed with the Nuance Music Ensemble, conducted by former PSO Concert Master, Andrés Cárdenes, as well as with the Chamber Music Project Ensemble at the Andy Warhol Museum.
+Since its founding in 2004 by cellist Aron Zelkowicz, Ms. Manriquez has been a regular guest with PJMF (Pittsburgh Jewish Music Festival).
+She also appears yearly at the Carnegie Mellon Faculty Chamber Music Series.

 Lorna McGhee, flute